openSUSE/openSUSE-release-tools/README.md

     osc -A local api /about

 Some tests will attempt to run against the local OBS, but not all.
+It's still recommended to run this through docker-compose (see below)

-    nosetests
+    pytest tests/*.py

 ## Running Continuous Integration